Finding active things to do with your children is easy to do in Champaign-Urbana

 Located at the edge of Southwest Center near the Curtis Road exit of I-57, the size of the building (opened in 2012) will take your breath away as you pull up.

-As of January 2020, membership rates were $67/month for single parent families and $82/month for families with two adults.
-This rate includes group fitness classes, supervised visits for children in the Family Adventure Room (childcare), open swim, open gym and so much more.
+Membership includes group fitness classes, supervised visits for children in the Family Adventure Room (childcare), open swim, open gym and so much more.
 Members pay the member rate for additional programs like swim lessons, youth sports and gymnastics.
 You also may be interested in learning about the offerings through Larkin’s Place for families of children at all developmental levels in an accessible, accepting space.